core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

     config false;
     description
-      "Contain information about the different data models implement by a CoOL endpoint.";
+      "Contain information about the different data models implement by a server.";

     leaf module-set-id {
       type union {
         type uint32;
         type identityref {
-          base "coollib:module-set";
+          base "lib:module-set";
         }
       }
       mandatory true;
       description
         "Identifier representing the current set of modules and submodules listed in the 'module' list.
-This identifier is endpoint-specific when implemented as
+This identifier is server-specific when implemented as
-        unit32 or shared between multiple endpoints on one or multiple servers when implemented as identityref.
+        unit32 or shared between multiple servers when implemented as identityref.
 The server MUST change the value of this leaf each time the information represented by the 'module' list instance changes.";
     }

     list module {
       key "sid revision";
       description
-        "Each entry represents one revision of one module currently supported by the server endpoint.";
+        "Each entry represents one revision of one module currently supported by the server.";

       uses identification-info;